• Beginner’s guides

 Chargers

-Almost all devices now charge from USB cables, generally using standard USB micro connections.
+Almost all devices now charge from USB cables, generally using standard USB micro or USB-C connections.
 Some of the wearables need a special charger that comes with the device, so if you are travelling you must take it with you.
 Most will come with a mains charger, but you can also plug into any USB battery pack, car charger or similar.
 A few still use proprietary cables, which is much less convenient.

 New GPS devices and apps for smartphones or tablets are coming out all the time and will undoubtedly add new features, but as long as a GPS device is suitable for your personal needs you may not always need all the latest options.